October 29, 2024

 7 Reasons Your Peace Lily Leaves Are Turning Brown (With How to Fix Them)

 And one issue you can face is your peace lilies leaves turning brown.
-But don’t worry, its actually fairly common.
+But don’t worry, it’s actually fairly common.

 So let’s take a look at the main reasons why your peace lilies leaves might be turning brown and how to fix them.